Carrie Mathison: Season 4

 Carrie, now CIA Station Chief in Afghanistan, authorizes a drone strike on a Pakistani farmhouse where terrorist Haissam Haqqani (Numan Acar) is in hiding.
 The strike occurs while Haqqani is attending a wedding, resulting in his apparent death along with those of 40 civilians.
 Carrie travels to Islamabad to learn that Sandy Bachman (Corey Stoll), the Station Chief in Pakistan, had been outed.
 Carrie and Quinn attempt to rescue Bachman, but they are spotted by an angry mob that kills Bachman.
 Carrie and Quinn manage to escape.
 In Washington, Lockhart permanently recalls Carrie from her post in Afghanistan.

-Meanwhile, Carrie is struggling with raising her infant daughter, Frannie.
+Meanwhile, Carrie is struggling with raising her infant daughter, Franny.
 She sees no point in being a mother with Brody dead, and interacts with the child as little as possible, often leaving her in the care of her sister Maggie.
-While bathing Frannie, Carrie is momentarily tempted to drown her.
-She leaves Frannie with Maggie, reasoning that her daughter is better off without her.
+While bathing Franny, Carrie is momentarily tempted to drown her.
+She leaves Franny with Maggie, reasoning that her daughter is better off without her.

 Carrie and Quinn meet Jordan Harris (Adam Godley), a former CIA case officer who reveals that Bachman had leaked intelligence and was protected by Lockhart.
 Carrie blackmails Lockhart into promoting her to Bachman's former post as the CIA's Station Chief in Pakistan.
 In Islamabad, Carrie attempts to turn Haqqani's nephew Aayan Ibrahim (Suraj Sharma), a Pakistani medical student whose family was killed in the drone strike, and who may hold valuable information.
 Quinn requests dismissal from the CIA, but Carrie convinces him to come to Islamabad when he finds evidence that Bachman's death was a setup.

 Carrie learns that Haqqani is still alive, and sees him together with Aayan.
 Suspecting that Aayan is involved in terrorism, she sleeps with him in an attempt to recruit him as an asset.
 Carrie stages her own kidnapping to scare Aayan into leaving the country.
 She then watches via drone as he meets with Haqqani, who produces Saul, bound and gagged, from his car.
 Haqqani accuses Aayan of spying on him and shoots him in the head, killing him.
 Enraged, Carrie orders a drone strike, even though it would kill Saul, but Quinn stops her.